C# Struct: Everything you need to know

 Default values

-If we don't change the values, the default value for structs is the same as the default value for each field inside the struct.
+If we don't change the values, the default value for struct members is the same as the default value for each field inside the struct.

 If we have a struct defined as: